-Ang Li, an official Steinway Artist, is an internationally acclaimed piano virtuoso whose performance credits and talents reach well beyond her years.
+Ang Li is an internationally acclaimed piano virtuoso whose performance credits and talents reach well beyond her years.
 Her youth, talent, personality and audience appeal, truly make her one of the world’s rising classical piano stars.
 Her extensive repertoire ranges from early Baroque to contemporary piano music.
 Hailed as “a most accomplished pianist” by the Indaily Australia and “a revelation” by La Press Montréal, Ang Li made her first public appearance at Beijing Concert Hall at age six.
 At age thirteen, she made her orchestral debut with the Little Orchestra Society of New York at Avery Fisher Hall.
 In 2007, Ms. Li was invited by The China National Center for the Performing Arts to replace pianist Yundi Li in the performance of the Ravel Piano Concerto in G major with the China National Symphony Orchestra.
 She was immediately re- engaged to perform at that venue with the Beijing Symphony Orchestra in 2008.
 She has also performed with the Montréal Symphony Orchestra, Fort Worth Symphony Orchestra, Staten Island Symphony, The Lanaudière Music Festival Orchestra, City Chamber Orchestra of Hong Kong, American Academy of Conducting Orchestra, and one month prior to performing at Avery Fisher Hall, Ms. Li made her orchestral debut with the Manhattan School of Music Repertory Orchestra.

 Ang Li performs regularly throughout North America, Europe and Asia.
 She has appeared at The Kennedy Center in Washington D.C., Alice Tully Hall at Lincoln Center in New York, National Arts Centre in Ottawa, Ruïnekerk of Bergen in the Netherlands, Hong Kong City Hall, Forbidden City Concert Hall in Beijing, among others.